uctv9805/char-design-portfolio/README.md

 - It offers a confirmation of success and a response time so the user knows when to expect a response.

-- There is an illustration inkeeping with the theme of the website.
+- There is an illustration in keeping with the theme of the website.

 ![screenshot of contactaction page - monster illustration](assets/docs/screenshots/contactaction.png)